threefoldtech/zos/scripts/debug_image.md

 Either during development, specify a directory containing the rootfs.
 Or to debug existing flist, pass an flist url.

+> NOTE: script must run as a superuser

 ```bash
 # run image from a directory
 ./debug_image.sh --image /tmp/rootfs